johnnovak/Nuked-SC55-CLAP/README.md

 The main build method is via CMake and vcpkg.
 This is what the CI workflow uses.

-Alternatively, you can use [Meson](#meson-alternative-build-method), but that build method is less frequently tested.

 ### Prerequisites

 #### All platforms